appdev-lessons/rails-unobtrusive-ajax/content.md

 In Rails version 7, support for Unobtrusive JavaScript (UJS) is not the default.
 Rather, [this has been replaced with Turbo](https://guides.rubyonrails.org/working_with_javascript_in_rails.html#replacements-for-rails-ujs-functionality).
 This is the reason that we have been using e.g. `data: { turbo_method: :delete }` on our destroy links!

 For this project, we do want to re-implement UJS so that we can make our app snappy.
 However, in your own projects you may want to make the switch to Turbo everywhere.
-[Here's a very nice GoRails video with some more information about Turbo](https://gorails.com/episodes/turbo-data-confirm-method-and-disable).
+[The official Rails guide on this is a good place to begin if you do so.](https://guides.rubyonrails.org/working_with_javascript_in_rails.html)

 Here's what we did to re-implement UJS and jQuery in this project (you don't need to follow these steps, we set this up for you already!):